 Tip #1: Avoid extra-lean grinds.
 The higher the fat content, the moister the patty.
 A burger with beef that’s 80 percent lean (i.e., 20 percent fat) is luxurious and juicy, Brandon Nelson explains on Chowhound.

 Tip #2: Minimal handling is just as important.
-Form the patties gently, compressing as little as possible.
+Form the patties gently, compressing as little as possible (this applies even if you’re making a smash burger—more so, maybe, in that case).
 Just as overworking pastry and dough will make it tough, so will over-handling your meat.
 (While we’re on the subject of handling meat, proper food safety technique will also help prevent foodborne illness, the bane of any BBQ.)

 Tip #3: Make an indentation in the middle of each patty.
 Just press your thumb (not too firmly) into the meat and the divot will prevent it from puffing up and will allow it to cook evenly, mike0989 says.
 This one is also endorsed by Jon Lemon, culinary director of Bareburger; see more BBQ tips and tricks from chefs.

 Tip #4: Don’t press the patties with a spatula as they cook—that just forces out the juice.
 Your spatula is strictly for flipping, and only once.

 Tip #5: Keep in mind there’s carryover cooking time, so pull the burgers off the grill just shy of your target doneness.
 They’ll be just right when they hit the table, cstr says.
 Conversely, pull them off when they already look perfect, and by the time they hit your bun, they’ll be overdone.